node-3d/glfw-raub/README.md

 This class helps managing window objects and their events.
 It can also switch between fullscreen, borderless and windowed modes.

-The first window creates an additional invisible root-window for context sharing.
-(so that you can also close any window and still keep the root context).
+The first window creates an additional invisible root-window for context sharing (so that you can also close any window and still keep the root context).
 The platform context (pointers/handles) for sharing may be obtained when necessary.